bknguyen11/bknguyen11/_pages/about.md

 My work spans both the applied and theoretical sides of Bayesian Machine learning.
 For applications, I am developing a Bayesian clustering method for satellite image segmentation that incorporates spatial correlation and informative priors, aiming to deliver a general-purpose, robust, and stable segmentation approach for high-dimensional images under distribution shifts.

-For theoretical side, I mainly work on Bayesian asymptotic statistics, where I study the posterior concentration rate under Bayesian Deep learning settings.
+For theoretical side, I mainly work on Bayesian deep learning, where I study the posterior concentration rate under Bayesian Deep learning settings.
 The research aims to provide a theoretical justification for the optimal minimax concentration rate with a well-designed network under simple priors (e.g., Gaussian priors) in a computationally efficient framework.

 Before my doctoral studies, I obtained my Master's degree from Queen Mary University of London (U.K) and the Bachelor's degree from Hanoi National University of Education (Vietnam), both in Mathematics.

 News!!
 ======
-- *April, 2026*: I was awarded the **Junior Researcher Travel Award** by International Society for Bayesian Analysis (ISBA)
+- *June, 2026*: My first PhD paper **Scalable Bayesian Spatial Mixture Modelling for Remote Sensing Image Segmentation** is now available on [arXiv]{https://arxiv.org/abs/2606.29448}
 - *March, 2026:* I will present my research work at the ISBA World Meeting and the Bayesian Young Statistician Meeting (BAYSM), Japan (June 2026).
 - *March, 2026:* I was awarded the **Early Career Research Travel Grant** by London Mathematical Society.
 - *August, 2025:* I was awarded the **Marion Reid EDI and Public Engagement Fund** to support my travel to the 2025 Research Students’ Conference in Probability and Statistics, Glasgow (UK).